generateui/MarkdownExtensions/MarkdownExtensions/Ideas.md

 	- checks if referenced markdown file exists
 - wiki markdown file completeness
 	- checks if every file in the wiki is used (no dead content)
+- headings in a document with duplicate id

 ## Engine
 - ~~internal Markdown representation~~